 If you're a graphic designer, video editor or photographer, then the likelihood is you'll benefit from a bigger display and a more powerful Mac.
 In that case the 16in MacBook Pro models are a good choice.

 They're the only MacBooks that don't use integrated graphics, instead giving you a choice between a Radeon Pro 5300M or 5500M.
 They also have 9th-gen Intel processors, ideal for more intensive image and video processing.

 The 13in MacBook Pro models might seem like an appealing way to save money, but be warned: because they're limited to integrated graphics, they're not in the same performance class as their bigger siblings.

 Best Mac laptop for gaming

-The Mac game library is growing, especially since the launch of the Mac App Store and the announcement of SteamVR support at WWDC 2017.
+The Mac game library is growing.
 Plus, the ability to install Windows via Boot Camp on a Mac means Mac gamers can run Windows games too.